Genshii8/skyhold.gg/pages-markdown/arms/What's New - Arms Warriors in BfA.md

 ### Toolkit compared to Fury

 Arms has the upper hand in pretty much every single situation over Fury.
 [Sweeping Strikes](http://bfa.wowhead.com/spell=260708/sweeping-strikes) covering 2 target cleave, 3-5 target cleave while talented into [Cleave](http://bfa.wowhead.com/spell=845/cleave), and Burst AoE with [Bladestorm](http://bfa.wowhead.com/spell=227847/bladestorm)/[Ravager](http://www.wowhead.com/spell=152277/ravager).
 Arms really excels at multi-target situations and does decently well at single target.

+###Closing

+Blizzard finally made the spec they wanted since the start of Legion.
+The spec rewards good gameplay and doesn't play like a slot machine.
+Of course there are some issues with BfA Arms, but they are very minor compared to Legion's massive issues.

+Thanks to Vel for the much appreciated feedback!